 And our Flag was still there.

-15 years ago today, like everyone I went to bed on September 11, 2001 knowing there would be little sleep.
+Like everyone, I went to bed on September 11, 2001 knowing there would be little sleep.
 That day, I was on a shoot at The Mohonk Mountain House in upstate New York.
 Mercifully, there were no TVs in the guestrooms.
 I could have easily watched the news through the night, alone in my hotel room trying to comprehend a tragedy.
 Even time has brought little acceptance and understanding.

 I woke around 3am.
 Not because of my thoughts or the restless sleep that a glass of wine brings, but because of a persistently strange noise.
 The noise came from outside.
 I wondered what in the world it could be.
 I got up and walked to the door that led out to the small balcony and looked up, searching for the source.